Dr. James Hoelzle, PhD (Principal Investigator)

 Laura McGuigan, M.S.
 (Graduate Student)

 Laura is a 5th year graduate student in the clinical psychology doctoral program.
-Her research interests focus on the neuropsychological and emotional sequelae of neurological disorder and injury.
+Her research interests focus on the cognitive and emotional sequelae of neurological disorders and injuries.
 In particular, she is interested in the role of neuropsychological assessment in intervention and treatment planning.
-She is currently working on a project examining the use of cognitive assessments to inform the heterogeneity of ADHD in adults.
-Before beginning graduate school at Marquette, Laura worked as a psychometrist in a subacute rehabilitation center.
-Laura received her bachelor’s degree in psychology from the University of Minnesota-Twin Cities.
-In her free time, she likes to try new restaurants, go on walks by Lake Michigan, and spend time with her cat, Lily.
+Her master’s thesis utilized latent profile analysis to investigate the cognitive, emotional, and behavioral heterogeneity observed in adults with ADHD.
+Before beginning graduate school, Laura worked as a psychometrist in a subacute rehabilitation center.
+Laura received her bachelor’s degree from the University of Minnesota-Twin Cities.
+In her free time, she likes to try new restaurants and go on walks by Lake Michigan.

 Samantha Bradley, B.S.
 (Graduate Student)